 What is the conscious option when packing for the festival?

+When packing for the festival, see how you can do your part in reducing the amount of plastic being brought on site by making small changes such as using a reusable tote bag instead of a plastic bag and switching to biodegradable glitter and biodegradable wet wipes.
 Plastic is among the most prominent causes of pollution on our planet today.
-In a study by Ecowatch, it was that found that over the last ten years we have produced more plastic than during the whole of the last century.
+In a study by Ecowatch, it was found that over the last ten years we have produced more plastic than during the whole of the last century.
 This is a clear and indisputable indicator that the problem of plastic is growing at an insurmountable rate.
 To combat the large volume of plastic that is normally produced at a festival, we have decided that stringent measures are required.
-All Together Now has decided that we will not be providing any plastic materials at our festival including plastic bottles, plastic bags, plastic food packaging, plastic cups etc. In general, plastic equates to around 10 percent of the total waste we generate however, at All Together Now our goal is to make sure we produce far less than the industry standard.
+All Together Now does not provide any plastic materials onsite, and last year banned the sale of all single-use plastics.

 We are committed as festival organisers, to ensuring the minimal use of plastic throughout the All Together Now festival site – on our own part and any external bodies present at the festival.

 Single-use plastic containers will not be supplied or available anywhere on the festival site.
 This extends to backstage areas, staff catering tents, dressing rooms and production offices.
 All staff members are asked to bring their own drinking receptacles for the duration of the build, festival and pack-down.